kaypon/githooks/README.md

 There is a caveat worth mentioning: if a terminal *(tty)* can't be allocated, then the default action is to accept the changes or new hooks.
 Let me know in an issue if you strongly disagree, and you think this is a big enough risk worth having slightly worse UX instead.

+You can also accept changes to a hook using the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool, and running `git hooks accept <hook>`.
+See the tool's documentation in the `docs/` folder to see the available options.

 ### Opt-out

 In a similar spirit to the opt-in above, you can also opt-out of running the hooks in the repository.
 You can disable executing the files per project, or globally, using the commands below.